 Why You Should Care About Meltdown & Spectre

 Most vulnerabilities affect software.
 Meltdown and Spectre affect CPUs — the core computer chips — mostly those built by Intel since 1995.
 So they don’t just affect PCs, or Windows, or Macs, or Linux.
 They affect computers, regardless of what software or operating systems you use.
-In short — yes, this affects your computer(s) and phone(s).… Read the rest
+In short — yes, this affects your computer(s) and phone(s).
+It even affects cloud computers.… Read the rest

 Do you find Windows 10 slow at times?
 That it goes from speedy to sluggish for no obvious reason?
 Well, before you start worrying about malware (which used to be the most common culprit), try these quick fixes.

 - Open the Command Prompt in Admin mode.
 You can right-click on the Start menu and choose “Command Prompt (Admin)” — or try one of these other ways to open the command prompt.

 - If a “User Account Control” warning appears, click “Yes” — you do want to let this app to make changes to your device.
 If nothing seems to happen, check your taskbar for a new icon — this warning sometimes hides behind other windows.

 - Once you see a black box with the title “Administrator: Command Prompt”, click into it and type the two following commands, one after another: